bzivic/eks-kuberentes-training/workshop5/README.md

     COPY /config/config.json /config/
     ```

-1. Build the container after incrementing the version and update your kubernetes deployment
+1. Build the container after incrementing the version (`eval $(minikube ...)` first if using Minikube) and update your kubernetes deployment
 1. Confirm the output of the application

 ## ConfigMaps